ELIFE-ASU/PyInform/docs/source/dist.rst

 Example 1: Construction
 ^^^^^^^^^^^^^^^^^^^^^^^
 You can construct a distribution with a specified number of unique observables.
-Using this construction method results in an *invalid* distribution, as no observations have been made thus far. ::
+This construction method results in an *invalid* distribution as no observations have been made thus far. ::

     d = Dist(5)